Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Burying the Statue

-The Child of Prague is a statue that the bride should place outside before her wedding.
-Some brides bury the statue in their gardens, believing it was a sure-way to bless the day with good weather.
-Conversely, if it did rain when the statue was outside it was said to bring money in the future.
+The Child of Prague is a statue the bride should place outside before her wedding.
+Some brides buried the statue in their gardens, believing it was a sure way to bless the day with good weather.
+Conversely, if it did rain when the statue was outside, it was said to bring money in the future.

 Ancient Irish Wedding Traditions

 You now know too much about weird Irish wedding traditions!
-However, there are a few more surprising and fascinating traditions that existed during the ancient times that are mostly forgotten.
-Skim through these eccentric customs for fun; you will definitely come across a few ones you haven’t seen before.
+However, a few more surprising and fascinating traditions that existed during the ancient times are mostly forgotten.
+Skim these eccentric customs for fun; you will encounter a few you haven’t seen before.

 wheat harvest time